-Pepper Hamilton LLP’s Conflict Minerals Group combines lawyers from the firm’s substantive practice areas and members of its investigation counseling services group to work together on behalf of clients affected by the U.S. Securities and Exchange Commission (SEC)’s recent conflict minerals rule, including manufacturers, suppliers, distributors, retailers, and industry trade associations.
+Pepper Hamilton LLP’s Conflict Minerals Group combines lawyers from the firm’s substantive practice areas to work together on behalf of clients affected by the U.S. Securities and Exchange Commission (SEC)’s conflict minerals rule, including manufacturers, suppliers, distributors, retailers and industry trade associations.

 Pepper Hamilton assists companies with the legal and investigative aspects of the reporting requirements.
-Our team includes lawyers with backgrounds in conflict minerals and supply chains, mining and minerals experience, SEC compliance, the Foreign Corrupt Practices Act, and investigations.
+Our team includes lawyers with backgrounds in conflict minerals and supply chains, mining and minerals, SEC compliance, the Foreign Corrupt Practices Act and investigations experience.

 Complying with the rule is no easy task.
 Sophisticated monitoring systems and due diligence efforts will take time to implement and manage.
-Many “gray areas” exist.
-Below is an abbreviated list of services our group provides:
+Many gray areas exist.
+Our group advises clients on the following: